ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 </PinMap>
 ```
 > [!NOTE]
-> The Ganged Pin Group feature is supported regardless of whether DCPower session groups are configured as a common session for all instrument, separate sessions for each instrument, or a separate session for each channel.
+> The Ganged Pin Group feature is supported in the following DCPower session group configurations:
+>   - The session groups are configured as a common session for all instruments
+>   - Different sessions are configured for each instrument
+>   - A separate session is configured for each channel

 ## Code Requirements